DaveH355/clustered-shading/README.md

 *The view frustum and camera position (center of projection) form a pyramid like shape*

 The definition of the view frustum is the space between the `zNear` and `zFar` planes.
-This is the part the camera can "see".
-Shading is only done on fragments that are in the frustum.
+This is the part of the world the camera can "see".
+Shading is only done on fragments that end up in the frustum.

 **Our goal is to divide this volume into a 3D grid of clusters.** We'll define the clusters in view space so they are always relative to where the camera is.